Tuesday 08 October 2019

 Regulations set out that pets must:

-• Dogs entering the UK (as well as Ireland, Finland, Norway or Malta) must be treated for tapeworms by a vet with a product containing praziquantel (or equivalent) no less than 24 hours and no more than 120 hours (between 1 and 5 days) before its arrival in the UK.
+Dogs entering the UK (as well as Ireland, Finland, Norway or Malta) must have been be treated for tapeworms by a vet with a product containing praziquantel (or equivalent) no less than 24 hours and no more than 120 hours (between 1 and 5 days) before its arrival in the UK.

 Following Brexit, the ability of both UK and EU resident pet owners to travel between the UK and the EU will be affected.

 The UK leaving the EU means it has become a 'third country' for the purposes of pet travel.

 The EU has a three-tier system for the movement of pet dogs, cats and ferrets from third countries to Member States: Part 1 listed country, Part 2 listed country and Unlisted.

 Being a listed country allows for several exemptions from the requirements for animals travelling from non-EU countries to EU Member States.

 Part 1 listed country: this requires owners to have a completed third-country pet passport, which must include proof of anti-rabies vaccination.
 For those travelling to the UK (Finland, Ireland or Malta) from the EU, pet dogs would also have to show proof in their passports of treatment against Echinococcus multilocularis (a tapeworm species).

 Part 2 listed country: this requires owners to have a valid certificate for a pet issued for each entry into the EU.
 This is valid for travel within the EU for four months only.
 The certificate must include proof of anti-rabies vaccination and the same treatment requirements for Echinococcus multilocularis as for Part 1 listed countries.
 Pets are only allowed to enter the EU through designated traveller ports of entry.